 Usually within 30 minutes of the owner departing, the dog attempts to get out to find his owner.
-Tremendous damange can be done to door frames, drapes, furniture, etc. Dogs can injure themselves in their panic.
-Putting a dog in a crate can increase the anxiety, and they can break their teeth and rip out their nails in the frantic effort to get out.
+Tremendous damage can be done to door frames, drapes, windowsills, furniture, blinds, etc. Dogs can injure themselves in their panic.
+Putting a dog in a crate or kennel can increase the anxiety, and they can break their teeth and rip out their nails in a frantic effort to get out.
 Food is rarely a distraction.
 Most dogs will be too frantic to even notice treats.
-The dog may also urinate and defecate because of his anxiety.
+The dog also may urinate and defecate because of his anxiety.

-The dog is not being willfully destructive or laicious.
+The dog is not being willfully destructive or malicious.
 Punishing the dog does no good as it only confuses your already anxious and distraught pet.
-Usually the dog is extremely affectionate, calm, and loving when in the presence of his owner.
+Usually the dog is extremely affectionate, calm and loving when in the presence of his owner.
 The attachment formed is very strong, so much so that the dog feels intense panic when the owner leaves, feeling unable to cope with being left alone.